 1. Prepare an outline of your paper/talk/project.
-Outline should be typed or, at worst, clearly written with legible handwriting Please include:

-a) the topic and whether it is a paper, talk, or project,
+The outline must include all of the following:

-b) an outline of material you plan to cover

-c) several references you plan to use (THIS IS IMPORTANT AND IS THE MAIN WORK) NOTE: you must use references besides the internet.
-The references should be specific, that is, title and date of magazine article, page numbers, etc.

-d) the level of the presentation (i.e. lay public, physics majors, 4th grader, etc.)
+- a) the topic. b) whether you want to do option A, option B, or option C. - c) an outline of material you plan to cover - d) several references you plan to use (THIS IS IMPORTANT AND IS THE MAIN WORK) NOTE: you must use references besides websites.
+The references should be specific, that is, title and date of magazine article, page numbers, etc. You should only include references you have actually looked at! - e) the level of the presentation (i.e. lay public, physics majors, 4th grader, etc.)

-[Note: you will not be locked into the topic/level etc. that you state in this homework.
-This is to make sure you pick an appropriate topic and have found appropriate references.
+[Note: you will not be locked into the topic, level etc. that you state in this homework.
+This homeowrk is to make sure you pick an appropriate topic and have found appropriate references.
 If you wish to change latter, just let me know.]